 There is no better preparation for the Games than the NCL Gymnasium!

 - You’ll learn to navigate the Cyber Skyline platform.

 - Sample challenges are representative of what you’ll find in the Games.

 - Nothing you do in the Gym will show up on your Scouting Report.

-I personally like to use the “Click to reveal solution” feature with reckless abandon.
+I personally like to use the “Click to reveal solution” feature with reckless abandon (after I’ve already tried to solve a challenge on my own).
 Even if you don’t need help to complete a challenge in the Gym, you learn from seeing how someone else would solve the same problem.

 [The Gym] will open your eyes to a whole new realm of tools and skills that will help you develop within the Games, and it’s included in your NCL cost!–Fred Stinchcombe, Everything You Need to Know About the NCL Gym (but Were Too Afraid to Ask Someone)

 I have definitely had people reach out to me after the competition ended saying that they should’ve listened when we said to do the Gym so here’s to hoping you all can learn from others’ mistakes.–JeanaByte, What’s the National Cyber League Gym and How Do I Use It?

 “Participation” in the Preseason Game is defined pretty loosely.
 You must make at least one submission attempt, and the answer doesn’t need to be correct.
 If you don’t participate in the Preseason, you’ll be placed into what’s known as the Pewter Bracket for the Individual and Team Games.

 What placing in Pewter means is that you cannot officially rank on the leaderboard, and you will not receive a Scouting Report [or prizes] at the end of the season, effectively making your participation in the Individual Game somewhat of a waste of time and money.– JeanaByte, Everything You Need to Know about the National Cyber League Preseason Game